thedataquarry/rustinpieces/rust/modify_csv/README.md

 ## Goal

 In this project, we will add a new column to a CSV file that contains data on people, their age, marital status and the city, state and country they last visited.
-The goal is to write an integer `id` for each person, starting from 1 and incrementing by 1 for each person, and store that as a new CSV file.
+The goal is to write an integer `id` for each person, starting from 1 and incrementing by 1 for each person, and store that as a new CSV file, and to convert the dob column from mm-dd-yyyy format to yyyy-mm-dd format.

+One difference you will notice between the Rust and Python versions in working with dates is in the Python version no external packages are required, while in Rust we install the [chrono](https://github.com/chronotope/chrono) crate to work with dates.
+Python is often referred to as a "batteries included" langage because it has a large standard library with a lot of functionality built in.
+Rust takes the opposite approach with a small standard library, requiring the use of external libraries, known as crates, to handle a lot of the functionality.

+Each of these approaches has it's own set of advantages and disadvantages.
+The Python approach makes things simple, you just need to import `datetime` and you are ready to go.
+The downside to this approach is new functioniality can only be added to the standard library modules at the realease of of new Python versions, which currently happens yearly.
+Additionally, older versions of Python will not be able to use the new functionality.

+Rust's apporach allows for more flexabiltiy and faster adding of features.
+This however means that you need to find external crates to handle a lot of functionality making things less straight forward.
+In this example we chose the chrono crate because it is currently the most popular option, but it is not the only option.
+We could have, for example, used the [time](https://github.com/time-rs/time) crate to achieve the same thing.

+One approach is not better than the other, it is just something you need to be aware of when moving between the two languages.

 The dataset is in the following format: